 The stable coin landscape

-Now, where’s all that USDT located?
 CryptoQuant tracks $7.25B USDT in exchange USDT reserves.
 However, this doesn’t count USDT on the Tron blockchain which accounts for half of the USDT supply.
 According to Tether’s rich list, 17 billion Tron USDT are held by Binance alone.
-The list also shows 2.68B USDT in Huobi’s exchange wallets.
-That’s almost 20B USDT held by two exchanges.
-Considering those numbers, the value given by CryptoQuant appears understated.
+Almost 20B USDT are held by the top two exchanges.
+Given those numbers, the total value given by CryptoQuant appears understated.
 A more realistic estimate is that ~70% of the Tether supply (43.7B USDT) is located on centralized exchanges.

-Interestingly, only a small fraction of those USDT shows up in spot order books.
-One likely reason is that a large share is sitting on wallets to collateralize derivative positions, in particular perpetual futures.
-The CEX futures market is essentially a casino where traders bet on crypto prices with insane amounts of leverage.
-And it’s a massive market: Futures trading on Binance alone generated $60 billion in volume over the last 24 hours.
+Interestingly, only a small fraction of those USDT appears in spot order books.
+One likely reason is that much of it is used to collateralize derivative positions such as perpetual futures.
+The massive futures market generated $60 billion in volume over the last 24 hours on Binance alone.
 It’s important to understand that USDT perpetual futures implementations are 100% USDT-based, including collateralization, funding and settlement.
 Prices are tied to crypto asset prices via clever incentives, but in reality, USDT is the only asset that ever changes hands between traders.
 This use-case generates significant demand for USDT .

 With regards to DeFi, 2.19% of the USDT supply is locked in smart contracts according to Glassnode.
 Again, the real number is likely higher since Glassnode can’t possibly track all DeFi protocols across all blockchains.
 We’ll assume a value of ~5% which seems to be compatible with the numbers shown by major Ethereum DeFi protocols: Cumulative USDT liquidity on Aave, Compound and Uniswap is $1.73B.